enowars/enowars6-service-pixelspace/documentation/README.md

 1. Create an account via the `signup` endpoint (from now on *exploit-provider*).
 2. Search for an item to exploit which contains one of the characters from the table above (this is not case-sensitive).
 3. Create a `shopItem` with the *exploit-provider*-account which has a similar name to the item from step 2, but contains a unicode-character.
-(Example)
+    Example: If the item selected in step 2 is "Material", the name for the exploit would be "Materıal"
 4. Enlist the created `shopItem` in the shop.
 This will create a `shopListing`-object.
 The `shopListing.price` needs to be smaller than or equal to 100.
 5. Create a second account via the `signup` endpoint (from now on *exploitee*).
 6. Search for and buy the `shopListing` created in step 4.